openvinotoolkit/datumaro/docs/user_manual.md

 Available CLI commands:
 ![CLI design doc](images/cli_design.png)

-### Convert datasets
+### Convert datasets <a id="convert"></a>

-This command allows to convert a dataset from one format into another.
+This command allows to convert a dataset from one format to another.
-In fact, this command is a combination of `project import` and `project export` and just provides a simpler way to obtain the same result when no extra options is needed.
+In fact, this command is a usability alias of `create`, `add` and `export` and just provides a simpler way to obtain the same result in simple cases.
 A list of supported formats can be found in the `--help` output of this command.

 Usage: